SudoPacman244/AlgoTraderX/README.md

 Visual Studio Code (VS Code) is a powerful, free text editor for writing and running Python code.
 It’s user-friendly and widely used in the programming community.

 	1. Download Visual Studio Code:
-	•	Go to the Visual Studio Code Download Page.
+	•	Go to the Visual Studio Code Download Page: code.visualstudio.com/download
-	•	Select the installer that matches your operating system and click Download.
+	•	Select the installer that matches your operating system and click “Download.”
 	2. Install Visual Studio Code:
 	•	Windows:
 	•	Open the downloaded installer file and follow the setup instructions.